vorSherer/code-301-prework/README.md

 `brew services stop postgresql`

+<a id="create-database"></a>

 #### ALL USERS: Startup and Create some databases

 1. Login to psql.
   - For Mac, type `psql` from terminal.
     - If the response is, "Can't find database *yourUserName*", run `createdb -U yourUserName`, then run `psql` again.
-  - For Windows, open up your psql program (SQL Shell)
+  - For Windows, open up your psql program (SQL Shell).
-  - For Linux, run `sudo -u postgres psql`
+  - For Linux, run `sudo -u postgres psql`.
+  - For Windows Subsystem for Linux, run `psql -U postgres -h localhost` and enter your password when prompted.
-2. You should be at a prompt that looks like `postgres=#`
+2. You should be at a prompt that looks like `postgres=#`.
 3. Enter the following command: `CREATE DATABASE kilovolt;`. *Note the semicolon.
 If you forget it, your prompt will go to a new line and look like* `postgres-#`. *This means you have an unterminated command and the prompt will just keep going to new lines until you enter a semicolon*.
   - You should receive the feedback "CREATE DATABASE".
 4. Verify that your databases were created by running `\l` (no semicolon).
 You should see a list of databases, including `kilovolt`.
 You should be able to connect to a database by running `\c DATABASE_NAME`, e.g. `\c kilovolt`.